beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 }
 ```

-### Displaying CC licence icons on video watch pages
+### Displaying CC licence buttons on video watch pages

-[Displaying a licence icon](https://beeldengeluid.github.io/extending-peertube/2021-05-20-license-link-button) linked to the appropriate licence deed happens on the client side.
+[Displaying a licence button](https://beeldengeluid.github.io/extending-peertube/2021-05-20-license-link-button) linked to the appropriate licence deed happens on the client side.
 PeerTube plugins package their client side functionality in client scripts, each with their own scope, so they are only loaded when needed.
 Since we are interested in displaying licence information along with videos on their respecitive 'Video Watch' pages, we define a `video-watch-client-plugin.js` client script with the `video-watch` scope in our `package.json`:

 ```js
 "clientScripts": [